How to Build an SEO-Optimized Website For Your Business

 Content is King because it is what can give you your competitive edge.

 Search engines love it, and hopefully, visitors will enjoy it so much that it will inspire them to share it on social media.
-Leading to even more visitors and link generating opportunities.
+This will lead to even more visitors and link-generating opportunities.

 Content creation includes